 That we leave our homes, that we step through our doors to the world, that we travel our whole lives not because we want to collect exotic T-shirts, […] but because it has the power to renew us—not the guarantee, not the promise, just the possibility.
 Because there are places our imaginations can never construct for us, and there are people who we will never meet but we could and we might.
 It reminds us that there is always a reason to begin again.

 ― Stephen Markley,

 It’s a bit tough to put Iceland into words.
-Some call it the land of fire and ice, but they’re leaving out a big part of it – the greenery, the changing colors, the wild seas, the black sand beaches, rainbows, painted mountains, the thousands upon thousands of waterfalls all over the country, and most importantly for me, the green lights in the sky.
+Some call it the land of fire and ice, but they’re leaving out a big part of it – the greenery, changing colors, wild seas, black sand beaches, rainbows, painted mountains, thousands upon thousands of waterfalls all over the country, and most importantly for me, the green lights in the sky.

-It gets to the point as you road trip through Iceland that you finally just stop pointing waterfalls out and learn that you can’t pull over every time you see a photo opportunity because you simply wouldn’t get farther than 30 or so kilometers in one day if you did.
+It gets to the point as you road trip through Iceland that you finally just stop identifying another waterfall and learn that you can’t pull over every time you see a photo opportunity because you simply wouldn’t get farther than 30 or so kilometers in one day if you did.
 It’s that stunning.